cloud-at-cost/CaC-Panel-Extension/README.md

 - Insertion of hidden/removed OSes on building pages
 - Grabs current transaction from CloudatCost mining and forwards to the C@C Minig panel
   - Assumes the miner is already setup
+- Automatic transaction forwarding to the C@C Mining panel

 ## Planned Features

-- Automatic transaction forwarding to the C@C Mining panel
 - Build to Google Chrome extension store (or at least an easier way of distribution)
 - Build to other browsers

+## Installation

+Grab the latest release [here](https://github.com/zack-hable/CaC-Panel-Extension/releases/latest) and download extension.zip.
+Then extract this somewhere on your machine aand open Chrome (or Chromium browser of choice).
+Navigate to the "extensions" area and enable "developer mode".
+Then select "load unpacked" and navigate to the decompressed files from above.
+If you're installing an update all you should need to do is extract to the same location and click the "reload" icon in the extensions page.

 ## Development